MitryDim/fleetman/README.md

       image:
         repository: mongo
         tag: "3.6.23" <-- version of image docker
-      resources: <-- ressource is for control the ressources use by your application
-        requests:
-          memory: "256Mi"
-          cpu: "250m"
-        limits:
-          memory: "512Mi"
-          cpu: "500m"
       volumeMounts: <-- this value is for mount a volume
         - path: /data/db
           persistentVolumeClaim: true <-- make true if you wan't use persistent volume this value is required